aaronsherwood/liveCoding/flok.md

 ## [](https://github.com/munshkr/flok#install)Install

-Right now, the easiest way to use Flok is to install the  `repl`  and  `web`  packages.

-`sudo npm install -g flok-repl flok-web`

-A new version was just uploaded which doesn't work.
-We need to install older viersions of each.
-Do both of the following:

-`sudo npm i -g flok-web@0.4.4`
+Do the following on the command line:

 `sudo npm i -g flok-repl@0.4.5`

-Then try to start your own server:

-`flok-web`
+Then try the following to test if install happened properly.
+It should print out th eflok version you installed:

+`flok-repl -V`

+## GHCI Error

+### OSX

-If that gives you an error about *ghci command not found* then paste the following into the command line (you'll need to open a new terminal window afterwards to see the effect), then try `flok-web` again:
+If you get an error about *ghci command not found* then paste the following into the command line (you'll need to open a new terminal window afterwards to see the effect), then try `flok-web` again:

 `echo '. $HOME/.ghcup/env' >> "$HOME/.zshrc"`
 *(If you have an older Mac OS you may need to change the `.zshrc` part of that command to `.bashrc`)*

 You may also need to add ghci to PATH: `PATH=$PATH:~/.ghcup/bin/`

+### Windows

+If you installed GHCI via Stack you will need to add the following at the end of the code pasted in to the terminal to start the repl each time:

+`--extra '{ "useStack": true }'`

 ## Usage